“What’s so bad about being a

 It’s around this time that the little voices in our minds turn up the volume and we hear things like “you aren’t good enough”, “so typical of you to mess this up”, “everyone is going to notice how sh** you are.”

-If this is you, you know all about that constant voice of failure, the inability to attempt something out of fear of failing at it, the conversations you re-run in your mind and all the variables of what you could or should have said instead.
+If this is you, you know all about that constant voice of failure, the inability to attempt something out of fear of failing at it, the conversations you re-run in your mind.
+All the variables of what you could or should have said instead.
 How others will judge you if you’re messy, or late or mistaken and that constant mental list of things you need to tick off and get done.

 Are you seeing the problem yet?